Asphocarp/Unitodo/RAW.md

 ## todo

-- [ ] 1 button/hotkey to add append " // UNITODO_IGNORE_LINE" to the current line, if the line from a `.c/rs/md/ts` file
+- [ ] 0 unique-id can be fucking doomed! just fucking assume the line stays the same between aggregation and editing.
-- [ ] 0 prove it to be useful by doing a project - wait, base on my experience, unique-id can be ignored, just fucking assume the line stays the same between aggregation and editing.
+- [ ] 0 prove it to be useful by doing a project
 - [ ] 1 allow for adding todo to a project/glob, by append to `new.todo` file beside the `.git` folder.
   - For projects, the user should assign a project default folder for the `new.todo` file.
 - [ ] 1 store entire line in the json, to future-proof when writing back to the file?